The Xmas Demo 2021 features, for the first time in this not particularly long series of rip-offs, animated

 The code is written in the best (and greenest) programming languages ever: C and GLSL.
 It compiles and runs on both Linux and Windows with assorted graphics cards.
-Download the source (when it's released) and try it out!
+Download the source and try it out!

 Recommended article: C is the greenest programming language [hackaday.com]